 You choose the right repayment option for you

 Parents taking out Sallie Mae student loans have two repayment options:

 - Principal and interest repayment: Start immediately repaying both principal and interest on your Sallie Mae student loans, which have a 10-year term.
 These principal and interest payments are higher but will lower the loan’s total costs and get you out of debt faster.

 - Interest repayment: Opt to make interest-only payments while your child is enrolled (for up to 48 months).
-Interest-only repayment will be lower than principal and interest repayment.
+Interest-only repayment will be lower than what you’d pay with principal and interest repayment.
 It can free up room in your budget to pay some college costs out of pocket.
 Once your interest-only payment period ends, you’ll make principal and interest payments over 10 years.

 Many parent student loans don’t offer a way to keep payments low while your child is in college.
 Having these options gives you the flexibility to decide what makes sense for you.

 You can keep your college student out of debt

 A Sallie Mae Parent Loan is not open to students themselves as either primary borrowers or cosigners.
 (A Parent Loan applicant can add a student loan cosigner, but it can’t be the student.)